hako-mikan/sd-webui-regional-prompter/README.md

 So you must set 4 prompts for 3 regions.
 If `Use base prompt` is also enabled 5 prompts are needed.
 The order is as follows: common, base, prompt1,prompt2,...

 ## <a id="2D">2D region assignment</a>
 You can specify a region in two dimensions.
 Using a special separator (`ADDCOL/ADDROW`), the area can be divided horizontally and vertically.
-Starting at the upper left corner, the area is divided horizontally when separated by `ADDCOL` and vertically when separated by `ADDROW`.
+Starting at the upper left corner, the area is splited by columns when separated by `ADDCOL` and rows when separated by `ADDROW`.
 The ratio of division is specified as a ratio separated by a semicolon.
 An example is shown below; although it is possible to use `BREAK` alone to describe only the ratio, it is easier to understand if COL/ROW is explicitly specified.
 Using `ADDBASE `as the first separator will result in the base prompt.
 If no ratio is specified or if the ratio does not match the number of separators, all regions are automatically treated as equal multiples.
 In this mode, the direction selected in `Divide mode` changes which separator is applied first:
-- In `Horizontal` mode, the image is first split to rows with `ADDROW` or `;` in Divide ratio, then each row is split to regions with `ADDCOL` or `,` in Divide ratio.
+- In `Coloms` mode, the image is first split to rows with `ADDROW` or `;` in Divide ratio, then each row is split to regions with `ADDCOL` or `,` in Divide ratio.
-- In `Vertical` mode, the image is first split to columns with `ADDCOL` or `,` in Divide ratio, then each column is split to regions with `ADDROW` or `;` in Divide ratio.
+- In `Rows` mode, the image is first split to columns with `ADDCOL` or `,` in Divide ratio, then each column is split to regions with `ADDROW` or `;` in Divide ratio.
 - When the flip option is enabled, it swaps the , and ;.
 This allows you to obtain an area that is rotated 90 degrees while keeping the same ratios used in Columns/Rows.

 In any case, the conversion of prompt clauses to rows and columns is from top to bottom, left to right.